 The abuse of meth decreased by nearly 300,000 regular users from 2006 to 2012.
 This may be due to the emerging treatments for meth addiction and an increase in education about the dangers of this life-threatening addiction.

 Many people who have a problem with meth have the tendency to believe they will never be able to take control of their life.
 Meth addiction is one of the hardest to treat and usually requires professional management and rehabilitation to beat.
 Anyone can conquer their addiction with the right help.
-If you or your loved one are ready to overcome a meth addiction, please contact us today.
+If you or your loved one are ready to overcome a meth addiction, please contact an addiction expert today.